 Kevin Wong

-Understanding the correlations between phenotype and genotype, and its associations with fitness is fundamental to describe patterns of speciation and predictions against future climate change conditions.
-The three studies discussed in this summary, Barret et al. 2019 (BA), Bosse et al. 2017 (BO), and Nadeau et al. 2016 (NA), describe changes in specific genes that correlate with phenotypic variation among populations.
-With the same overarching goal, each study utilized different methods do describe both genomic and phenotypic variation within their study system.
+Understanding correlations between phenotype and genotype, and its associations with fitness is fundamental to describe patterns of speciation and predictions against future climate change conditions.
+Barret et al. 2019 (BA), Bosse et al. 2017 (BO), and Nadeau et al. 2016 (NA), describe changes in genes that correlate with phenotypic variation among populations.
+With the same overarching goal, each study used different methods do describe genomic and phenotypic variation in their study system.

-BA describe changes in the dorsal coats of Peromyscus maniculatus in relation to substrate color through a cross transplant field experiment where mice collected from both ancestral light and dark populations were introduced into isolated enclosures with dark or light substrates.
+BA describe changes in dorsal coats of Peromyscus maniculatus to substrate color through a cross transplant field experiment where mice collected from both ancestral light and dark populations were introduced into isolated enclosures with dark or light substrates.
 The overall experimental design was to: 1) identify SNP variants among the Agouti gene, 2) test the functional link between the SNP variants, phenotype (i.e. pigmentation), and fitness (i.e. survival), and 3) understand the mechanisms in which changes in a variant can change the phenotypic trait.
 The authors described five different physiological (i.e. pigmentation) traits that were not correlated with each other, inferring independent selection.
 To quantify phenotypic traits, hairs were examined under the microscope and phenolmelanin content was extracted through high-performance liquid chromatography.
 Using SNP data that included the Agouti region and regulatory elements, 2442 high-quality sites were identified in the Agouti gene and 53,507 in the genome.
-Demographic effects were controlled by identifying ~2100 unlinked genome wide regions.
+Demographic effects were controlled by identifying ~2,100 unlinked genome wide regions.
 353 and 549 non-random genotype allele frequencies were calculated at each Agouti variant site independently for the surviving mice in each light and dark enclosure, respectively.
 31 Agouti SNPs were identified as candidates associated with dorsal brightness, and were subsequently compared under a model with and without selection.
 Seven SNPs associated with Ser, which is the deletion of serine in an amino acid.
 Thus Ser was tested further to determine its functional link with survival and pigmentation, which was highly correlated with dorsal brightness and had high levels of genetic differentiation.
 Additionally, Ser influenced the production of pheomelanin, which is the primary component in changing hair color, mechanistically determined by quantifying real-time binding interactions between Agouti and attraction proteins.
 By using both molecular and biochemical data, the BA authors were able to describe the functional changes in P. maniculatus dorsal coloration attributed in Ser in the Agouti gene altering pheomelanin production.